- Register Online

 Is it necessary to report any illness that might be associated with the use of the beach?

-The Evanston Health Department should be notified if you become sick after swimming at the beach.
+The Evanston Health & Human Services Department should be notified if you become sick after swimming at the beach.
 Illnesses will be reported to the Illinois Department of Public Health for investigation.
 Early notification can prevent hundreds of additional people from becoming ill.

 Concerns about Evanston’s beaches or lakefront operations should be directed to: